nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation Rationale

-Since the command implies that the index of participant should come before event there is no need for tags to be used as that would only require extra typing on the user side and slow down the process.
+Since the command implies that the index of participant should come before event, there is no need for prefixes to be used as that would incur extra typing for the user and slow down the process.

 The following activity diagrams summarise what happens when a user executes a new command in each case: